Skip to content

 Local and Commonwealth investment in public transit and other multimodal projects is essential to ensure the availability of reliable transportation to cover basic needs and to provide access to educational and career opportunities in the Washington metropolitan region.
 Even people who do not use Commuter Choice-funded services benefit from the growth of a safe, sustainable and more connected transportation network.

-Commuter Choice is a partnership between NVTC and VDOT, DRPT and on the I-395/95 corridor, the Potomac and Rappahannock Transportation Commission
+Commuter Choice is a partnership between NVTC and VDOT, DRPT and on the I-395/95 corridor, the Potomac and Rappahannock Transportation Commission.

 logo, blue letters, Virginia Department of Transportation